EventStore/documentation/docs/cloud/automation/terraform.md

 ### Obtaining the `organization_id`

-You can use the [cloud console][cloud console organizations] or the [EventStoreDB Cloud CLI][esc cli github releases] to find your organization id.
+You can use the [cloud console][cloud console organizations] or the [Event Store Cloud CLI][esc cli github releases] to find your organization id.

-The command to obtain the organization from the [EventStoreDB Cloud CLI][esc cli github releases] is:
+The command to obtain the organization from the [Event Store Cloud CLI][esc cli github releases] is:

 ``` bash
  esc resources organizations list